Kalogria beach

-Kalogria beach (Παραλία Καλόγριας) is the name of a sandy and award-winning with Blue Flag beach that is located in the vicinity of the village Araxos, in Northwestern Peloponnese, Greece.
+Kalogria beach (Παραλία Καλόγριας) is the name of a sandy Blue Flag beach that is located in the vicinity of the village Araxos, in Northwestern Peloponnese, Greece.
 The beach is beside the Kotychi and Strofylia National Park, it has a length of ~9 Km and width 80m and is one of the longest sandy beaches of Greece.
 The beach is a popular destination for many tourists and Greeks.

 Sand dunes

 The area close to the beach has many sand dunes that are formed by sea sand that moves with the aid of the westerly winds and the Ionian Sea waves.
 The dunes occupy an area of 200 hectares and can reach heights of up to 10 metres and widths from 20 – 500 metres.
 At the north edge of the beach there is the largest sand dune in Peloponnese and one of the largest in Greece.

 Infrastructure

 At a close distance to the beach there are a couple of hotels and restaurants.
 Patras Araxos Airport is in a distance of 7 km.